Foreclosure fraud? What fraud?

 McDonnell Property Analytics (Note McDonnell’s role in a landmark win above).

-In addition to the aforementioned homeowner court wins there are more.
-For instance, in Deutsche Bank v.
-Harrison, Deutsche Bank’s case falls to pieces and another homeowner sees justice.
+See also, Harrison v.
+Deutsche Bank.
+Deutsche Bank’s case falls to pieces and another homeowner sees justice.

 “The witness admitted Ocwen had no involvement in the mortgage loan whatsoever for the first nine (9) years of the loan since 2004.
 She testified she had no knowledge of the prior servicer’s business records as she had never worked for them.
 The court finds that there was a break in the chain of assignments of mortgage contained in the court file.”